dsernst/harlemwallet.org/db/readme.md

 ### Note on setting up dev environment for bun

 We decided to use `bun` (a new alternative to `node`) because it is very fast, especially for running Typescript files, which enables a more rapid development cycle.
-This requires first installing `bun` to the machine.
+This requires first installing `bun` to the machine: see https://bun.sh.
 Next, in order to make using it as easy as possible, we configured our VSCode Code Runner Extension to always execute .ts files with `bun`, by adding this setting to our workspace's `.vscode/settings.json`:

 ```
   "code-runner.executorMap": {